FrontendMing/fast-food-system-demo/README.md

 # fast-food-system-demo

-learned from jspang's video, and optimized packaging
+> A Fast-food system demo, learned from jspang's video, and optimized packaging

-> A Vue.js project

 ## Build Setup